| |

 Real Life Applications of Cones

-It is exactly shaped like a 3D shape, which is a cone.
-Here are some examples of cones in daily life: ice cream cones, funnels, Christmas trees, traffic cones, waffle cones, megaphones, party hats, volcanoes, etc.
+Here are some examples of cones in daily life: ice cream cones, funnels, Christmas trees, traffic cones, waffle cones, megaphones, party hats, and volcanoes, as shown in the worksheet.

 Match the 3D Shapes with Real Life Examples

-In this method, students match the 3D shapes with their real-life examples.
+In this method, match the 3D shapes with their real-life examples.
 We can consider almost everything in the world to be a 3D shape.

-Color 3D Shape Objectes
+Color 3D Shape Objects

 3D Shapes Cut and Paste Game